viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Configure a module from the Viam Registry

-Once you have added a module from the Viam Registry, you can view and configure the module from the **Modules** subtab:
+Once you have added a module from the [Viam Registry](https://app.viam.com/registry)

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Modules** subtab.